suryachaitanya0/Awesome-GithubProfile-README/README.md

 * Create a widget that opens and closes using `<details>`

 **7. Want to link to external sites?
 Add some icons which redirect to your social networks or projects.**

   I recommend using the free and open source RemixIcon library and just changed the color to suit the color scheme.

-  _One thing to note: Make sure your images are of great quality.
+  _Note: Make sure your images are of great quality.
 We wouldn't want images to show up pixelated.

   If you are using vector images, upload them using SVG instead of JPG or PNG._

 **8. Add View-counter to GitHub profile**